-This includes instruction on any of our databases, online catalog or on research methods.
+This includes instruction on any of our databases, EAGLEsearch, or on research methods.
 Library users may receive this instruction by coming to the Research Desk anytime during our regular hours or emailing us at email@example.com for a customized research strategy.

 If you are a faculty member requiring your students to complete the Library Basic Training Online Course, we would like to know.
 Please fill out the Library Basic Training form.

-Research Help Guides are designed for point of need help.
-The guides recommend resources such as databases, journals, books and web pages and cover finding information specific to a course, an assignment, a general topic or a specific subject.
+Research Guides are designed for self-help.
+The guides recommend resources such as databases, journals, books, and web pages and cover finding information specific to a course, an assignment, a general topic, or a specific subject.
 Visit the Research Guides page for more information.
 To request a new research guide be created, please use the Research Guide Request form.

 The Hunt Library's Evaluating Sources is an online tutorial designed to familiarize you with the criteria used to determine the credibility and reliability of sources used in the research process.
 Visit the Evaluating Sources page for more detailed information.